chrisb1989/OpenFL/F1+-FW-Hacking/README.md

 6) $ make

-- Ensure that "/usr/local/share/openocd/scripts/interface" has the following configuration swd pin configuration: bcm2835gpio_swd_nums 25 24
+- Ensure that "/usr/local/share/openocd/scripts/interface" has the following swd pin configuration: bcm2835gpio_swd_nums 25 24

 - Use the openocd.cfg file in this repository